alejosanti/RawExtractor/README.md

 - The third line must have the cookies (if the request has any)
 - The rest of the request should be the headers

 Please make sure that the format of the request you paste is the same that the picture shows.
-For example:
+For example, make sure that you:
-- Do not leave blank lines
+- Did not leave blank lines before or after the request in the string
-- Each header must contain a white space after the ":" separator.
+- Left a blank space after the ":" separator in each header